scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The templates include the code for installing the software required for crystallographic computing.
 These installation templates save time because the installation process involves as many as seven operations that would be difficult to remember.
 Once the user inserts the installation snippet code to the top of a given Colab notebook, the user only needs to rerun these blocks of code upon logging into Colab to be able to reinstall the software.
-The Colab notebook  user can also  modify the installation templates to install the crystallographic software on their local machine and run then the notebook in Jupyter Classic and Jupyter Label.
+The Colab notebook  user can also  modify the installation templates to install the crystallographic software on their local machine and run then the notebook in Jupyter Classic and JupyterLab.
 Examples of such adaptations are provided on a dedicated GitHub web page.
 The template libraries presented here lower an important barrier to the use of Colab by those interested in crystallographic computing on the cloud.

-We also report the use of GhostText to edit notebook code cells in Jupyter notebooks and text documents in Jupyter Lab.
+We also report the use of GhostText to edit notebook code cells in Jupyter notebooks and text documents in JupyterLab.
 This capability enables a user to use an external text editor to edit code.
 The user can thereby take advantage of the support for tab triggers and tab stops in the external editor.
 This support can ensure faster and more accurate writing and editing of new code.